 Two-way investment between Australia and Indonesia was valued at $11.8 billion in 2017, with Australian in investment in Indonesia at $10.7 billion and Indonesia investment in Australia at $1.0 billion.

-Australia's two-way trade with Indonesia was worth $16.5 billion in 2017, making Indonesia our 13th largest trade partner.
+Australia's two-way trade with Indonesia was worth $16.8 billion in 2017-18, making Indonesia our 13th largest trade partner.
 Agricultural products are among Australia's key merchandise exports to Indonesia, while crude petroleum and manufactured goods are key imports.
-Indonesia was Australia's largest market for wheat ($1.4 billion) and live animals ($602 million) in 2017.
+Indonesia was Australia's largest market for wheat ($950 million) and live animals ($575 million) in 2017-18.

-On 31 August 2018, Australia and Indonesia announced the successful conclusion of negotiations on the Indonesia-Australia Comprehensive Economic Partnership Agreement (IA-CEPA).
+Minister for Trade, Tourism and Investment Simon Birmingham signed the Indonesia-Australia Comprehensive Economic Partnership Agreement (IA-CEPA) with Indonesian Minister for Trade Enggartiasto Lukita in Jakarta on 4 March 2019.
 IA-CEPA will create the framework for a new era of closer economic engagement between Australia and Indonesia and open new markets and opportunities for businesses, primary producers, service providers and investors.

 Our existing trade agreement with Indonesia, the Association of Southeast Asian Nations-Australia-New Zealand Free Trade Area (AANZFTA), has reduced a wide range of tariffs on trade between Australia and Indonesia.
 We are both negotiating the Regional Comprehensive Economic Partnership (RCEP), which will build on the outcomes of AANZFTA to promote further growth in the region.